The author lives south of Pahoa Village. He’s proud to be a part of the lower Puna community.

-From the author: During the 3-month long eruption from Kilauea volcano, many areas and iconic landmarks in lower Puna, including Kapoho Tide Pools, have been completely destroyed by the lava flow.
-Portion of the scenic Red Road is now open to the public.
+From the author: During the 3-month (May-August 2018) eruption from Kilauea volcano, many areas and iconic landmarks in lower Puna, including Kapoho Tide Pools (featured in this article), have been completely destroyed by the lava flow.
+Only a portion of the scenic Red Road is now accessible to the public.
 (Updated as of September 8, 2018)

 Hawai'i—commonly referred to as the Big Island—is one of eight major islands in the State of Hawai'i.
 It is the largest island in the Hawaiian archipelago, with an area of 4,028 square miles (10,430 km2), so it's no surprise that there are a ton of things to see.
 To visit the Big Island, you will need more than one day!